ml-smores/fast/README.md

 CONFIGURING FAST!
 ================
 * See the details of configuration options: by command "java hmmfeatures/Run -help" or by src/hmmfeatures/Opts.java file
-* We provided a sample configuration file in confs/fast.conf with some default values.
+* We provided some example configuration file in input/XXX.conf with some default values.
 However, you could add other options into the file according to your need.
 * Here are the basic options:

 	* basicModelName: FAST|KT  Would choose whether to run Knowledge Tracing or FAST (Now by default, when you run FAST, it only parameterizes the emission probabilities.
 We will release the version allowing parameterizing also transition probabilities soon).